Koenkk/zigbee2mqtt.io/docs/guide/configuration/devices-groups.md

 **`debounce`**
 Debounces messages of this device.
-When setting e.g. `debounce: 1` and a message from a device is received, Zigbee2MQTT will not immediately publish this message but combine it with other messages received in that same second of that device.
+When setting e.g. `debounce: 1` and a message from a device is received, Zigbee2MQTT will not immediately publish this message.
+But it will combine it with other messages that are received max 1 seconds apart from each other.
+So there needs to be "N second of silence" from the device before the combined message is sent out.

+  For example `debounce: 5` means that there needs to be "5 seconds of silence" from the device, before combined messages is sent out.

   This is handy for e.g. the `WSDCGQ11LM` which publishes humidity, temperature and pressure at the same time but as 3 different messages.

+  Don't configure debounce to be higher that sensors update interval as that would cause all the messages to be debouncer and messages won't be sent out at all.

 **`debounce_ignore`**
 Protects unique payload values of specified payload properties from overriding within debounce time.